KeppySoftware/OmniMIDI/KSDAPI.md

 ### **SendDirectLongData**
 Allows you to send MIDIHDR/System Exclusive events to the driver.
 The function always sends the data directly to the driver, it's not buffered.
+**REMEMBER** to handle the MIDIHDR preparation yourself, if you're not using Keppy's Synthesizer through WinMM!
 The available arguments are:

 - *MIDIHDR* IIMidiHdr*: The pointer to the MIDIHDR.